Working cross-border to secure a future for one of the UK's most beautiful and threatened birds of prey.

-Mairie is a female hen harrier who fledged on the Hebridean island of Mull in June 2017.
-She is the second hen harrier to be satellite tagged on Mull by the Hen Harrier LIFE Project, after another female, Hermione, in 2016.Â
+Mairie was a female hen harrier who fledged on the Hebridean island of Mull in June 2017.
+She was the second hen harrier to be satellite tagged on Mull by the Hen Harrier LIFE Project, after another female, Hermione, in 2016.Â

 Mairie was named by a private individual who, in the company of many on Mull, kindly donated towards the satellite tagging project.